Spirent/openperf/doc/modules/cpu.md

 ## CPU Generator

 Functional unit of OpenPerf CPU module, providing an ability for CPU load generation.
 CPU generator configuration defines per core loading.
 Each core configuration has desired `utilization` and chain of `targets`.
-Utilization can be real value between 0 and 100 (include both).
+Utilization can be real value between 0 and 100, inclusive.

 ### CPU Generator API Model